How to do the 'Starter Pack' Meme (Action Figurine Prompt)

 This is especially useful when you want to feature a real-life subject or include specific items or accessories.

 The more detail you include, the better the results.
-While ChatGPT will try to generate a relevant starter pack using your prompt and any context from earlier in the conversation, clear and specific instructions give you far more control over the final output.
+While Kai will try to generate a relevant starter pack using your prompt and any context from earlier in the conversation, clear and specific instructions give you far more control over the final output.

 A great example of this level of detail can be found in @opera.dental’s Instagram post, where she used ChatGPT to generate a highly personalized action figure-style image to promote her personal brand.